Early National Letter of Intent signing period started November 12.

 Four Players to Compete in Boston

 Rachael White and Melissa Kopinski defeated Whitney Ritchie and Hermon Brhane of Oklahoma, 6-4, 7-6(5).

 Melissa Kopinski and Rachael White defeated South Carolina's Jaklin Alawi and Dominika Kanakova, 6-0, 7-6(5).

 Women's Tennis team enjoys the sun with a little bit of tennis on the side

-Head coach Michelle Dasso enters her seventh season at the helm of the Illinois women's tennis program.
+Head coach Michelle Dasso enters her eighth season at the helm of the Illinois women's tennis program.
 Dasso became the seventh coach of the Fighting Illini after a tremendous playing and coaching career at the University of Notre Dame.

 Dasso's 2011-12 squad produced three All-Big Ten honorees, the most in program history.
-Melissa Kopinski and Allison Falkin were named first-team, while Marisa Lambropoulos was named second-team.
+Kopinski and Allison Falkin were named first-team, while Marisa Lambropoulos was named second-team.
 The Orange and Blue took down No. 9 Texas, marking Illinois' first win over a top-10 team since 2003, and finished the year 18-8 overall with a No. 21 ranking.

 The 2010-11 Illini boasted two All-Big Ten honorees, including Rachael White (first team) and Amy Allin (second team).

 In the previous season, the Illini were rewarded with their first top-25 finish in the final Campbell's/ITA rankings since 2004, after making their third straight NCAA tournament appearance.
 The Orange and Blue finished 15-10 overall, including nine wins over nationally ranked opponents and placed third in the Big Ten with an 8-2 mark.
 Dasso also showed her recruiting prowess, signing the fourth-ranked recruiting class in the nation, which was the highest-ranked class in Illinois history.